 The construction of Phase 2 was accelerated by a Public-Private Partnership (P3) formed between the FDOT and the Design-Build Team that included a 5-year finance component for the 3-year project.

 When complete, the phase will include 8 bridges and interchanges with US-1 (Philips Hwy.) and I-95.
 The placement of the I-95 interchange was designed to alleviate traffic from the interchange between I-95 and I-295, which becomes a traffic pile up at certain peak times of the day.

 Phase 3: Giving Northern St. Johns County Better Access to I-95

-Construction for the third and final phase of SR 9B is scheduled to begin in late 2015.
+Construction for the third and final phase of SR 9B began in late 2015.
 While the first 2 phases provided a shortcut from US-1 to SR 9A and alleviated traffic from the I-95 and I-295 Interchange, Phase 3 is by far the most anticipated and sought after leg of the corridor.